 While not all of us are blessed with a large backyard to take advantage of, there typically is some form of outdoor space that can be used to make learning and fun happen.

 For those with a garden (or those close to a park where you can play away from other families), this is a great chance to get down and dirty.
 Planting vegetable gardens and tending to them, as well as fun activities like bird and even bee spotting, goes a long way to enhancing a love of nature, developing an understanding of where our food and honey comes from and how birds and bees contribute to our ecosystem.
+There are truly some great ways to make your garden kid-friendly, ways that are also easy and inexpensive to do.

 Are you living in a smaller space?
 Try a veggie or herb garden on your front balcony.
 Potting little coloured mixes that you can find from Bunnings (if you click and collect) into a funky and unique planter can be a great way to bring enjoyment into the outdoors without having to spend an absolute bomb.